You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 The Risks of Acetaminophen Overdose

-Taking too much acetaminophen can cause serious harm to the liver.
-According to the American Association for the Study of Liver Diseases (AASLD), acetaminophen overdose is the leading cause of acute liver failure in the United States.
-When taken in excess, acetaminophen can cause:
+Taking too much acetaminophen can cause liver damage, which can lead to serious health complications, including liver failure and even death.
+According to the American Association for the Study of Liver Diseases (AASLD), acetaminophen is the leading cause of acute liver failure in the United States, accounting for approximately 50% of all cases.

 Conclusion